junxit/us-congress-bills-113/metadata.md

 - 2014-07-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7074-7075)
 - 2014-07-30 — Received in the Senate.
 - 2014-11-18 — Referred to the Committee on Foreign Relations.
+- 2014-12-04 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-12-04 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2014-12-04 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2014-12-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 616.